Learn about the FAFSA verification process and the steps you will take next to complete verification and finalize your financial aid at UM.

 Not everyone is able to use the IRS Data Retrieval Tool.
 The alternate way of providing the required data is to submit an IRS tax return transcript.

-For Information on the IRS Data Retrieval Tool, refer to the IRS Data Retrieval/Return Transcript Instructions or see the video below.
+For Information on the IRS Data Retrieval Tool, refer to the IRS Data Retrieval/Return Transcript Instructions.

 IRS Tax Return Transcript

 As part of the verification process, students and parents may be required to submit their federal income tax return data to the financial aid office.
-Those individuals who are unable to use The IRS Data Retrieval Tool will need to provide an IRS tax return transcript.
+Those individuals who are unable to use the IRS Data Retrieval Tool will need to provide an IRS tax return transcript or a signed copy of that tax year's federal return (i.e. 1040 Form).

 For information on requesting a return transcript, refer to the IRS Data Retrieval/Return Transcript Instructions.